-The Missouri School for the Blind Outreach Services offers assessment and technical assistance in the areas of Vision Education and Orientation & Mobility to all Local and State Board Operated programs in Missouri.
+The Missouri School for the Blind Outreach Program offers functional vision assessments, professional development, training, and technical assistance in the areas of vision impairments and Orientation & Mobility to all local and state education agencies in Missouri.
 These services are intended to support programming efforts.
-Assessments are conducted by professionals certificated in their respective fields.
 Services are at no cost to the district/program.
-Services currently being offered by a Vision Supervisor for children age birth to 21, include:

-• How a student functions visually in daily activities with a variety of materials
+• How a student functions visually in daily activities with a variety of materials and tools

 • Ways to increase visual functioning